NilsHempel/iA-Letterhead/README.md

    * business correspondence
 * Output is in PDF and printed PDF.

+Ideally, this correspondence template can then be filled with `Content Blocks` and `[%Frontmatter]` to quickly create a letter.

 ## Proposed Solution

 Looking at the [template documentation](https://github.com/iainc/iA-Writer-Templates) the best approach isn't fully obvious to me.